 The Terminal Over A Network (telnet) connection allows you to connect to a remote computer using the command line.
 You can then run scripts and programs on the remote PC.
 The system administrators may already be familiar with this feature.

 If you are new to this, then this article is for you.
 Before you can remotely access another computer, the telnet feature needs to be enabled on all Windows versions.
-Here, we show you 3 different methods to enable telnet, which is the first step toward remote access.
+In this article, we discuss in detail what telnet is, and how to enable it.

-Note: The methods discussed in this post are to enable Telnet Client, which is enabled on the computer from where you want to access another PC on the network.
-Telnet Server will need to be enabled on the remote PC to connect to it.
+Note: The methods discussed in this post explain how to enable Telnet Client, which is enabled on the source computer.
+Telnet Server will need to be enabled on the remote (target) computer to which you want to connect.

 What is Telnet

-Telnet is a network protocol that is used to log into a remote computer on the same network.
+Telnet is a network protocol that is used to log into a remote computer on the same network using the command line interface.

-To establish remote sessions, it adheres to a user command Transmission Control Protocol/Internet Protocol (TCP/IP) networking protocol.
-Using this, they can sign in as a regular user with the permissions they have been allowed to the particular programs and data on that computer.
+To establish remote sessions, telnet adheres to a user command Transmission Control Protocol/Internet Protocol (TCP/IP) networking protocol.
+Using this, users can sign in with regular user accounts with the permissions they have been allowed to the particular programs and data on the target computer.

 Telnet uses a client-server relationship to establish a connection.
 It is a text-based communication mechanism between a client machine and a server where an individual can run commands on a remote computer while being logged in as a local user.

-Telnet can be used to perform any number of functions, like editing files, running applications, etc.
+Telnet can be used to perform any number of functions, like editing files, running applications, etc., on remote computers.

-If telnet is not enabled and you try to connect to a remote computer using this protocol, you will see the following error message:
+If telnet is not enabled on a computer and you try to connect to a remote computer using this protocol, you will see the following error message:

 'telnet' is not recognized as an internal or extenral command, operable program or batch file.